 The normal-incidence results in the previous section are readily extended to the case of a general elliptically polarized obliquely incident plane wave.
-Such a wave can be always decomposed into the superposition of linearly polarized transverse-electric (TE) and transverse-magnetic (TM) plane waves, where, respectively, the electric field and the magnetic field is orthogonal to the incidence plane, defined by the normal to the interface(s) and the incident field wavevector (the xz plane in Figure 1).
+Such a wave can be always decomposed into the superposition of linearly polarized transverse-electric (TE) and transverse-magnetic (TM) plane waves, where, respectively, the electric field and the magnetic field is orthogonal to the incidence plane.
+This latter is identified by the normal \hat{u}z to the interface(s), and the incident field wave-vector, and taken here as coincident with the xz plane.